-Are you still weighing up the pros and cons of adopting cloud computing for your company’s IT?
+Are you still weighing up the pros and cons of adopting cloud computing for your organisation’s IT?
 Taking on a technology that’s new to you is a huge decision.
 There’s so much information to absorb and it’s something you really can’t afford to get wrong.

 There are a lot of myths and misconceptions about cloud computing.
 Here are the top seven we come across most regularly and why they’re not necessarily 100% accurate.